Pioneer Playhouse

 The Pioneer Playhouse, located in Danville, Kentucky, is the oldest outdoor theater in the state of Kentucky.

 History

-The Pioneer Playhouse was built by Col. Eben C. Henson who established the outdoor theater in 1950.
+The Pioneer Playhouse was built by Col. Eben C. Henson, who established the outdoor theater in 1950.
 Notable alumni actors include John Travolta, Lee Majors, then known as Harvey Yeary, and Jim Varney.
 In 1962, Pioneer Playhouse became the first theater in the nation to be accorded the legal status of State Theater by act of Legislation.

-Since Henson's death in 2004 the theater has been run by Henson's widow, Charlotte.
-Her daughter Holly served as artistic director until her death in 2012.
-Robby Henson, her son, directs at least one play at the theater every summer.
+Since Henson's death in 2004, the theater had been run by Henson's widow, Charlotte, as producer, and her daughter, Holly, who served as artistic director until her death in 2012.
+Robby Henson, Charlotte's son, directs at least one play at the theater every summer.

+After Holly's death, her siblings, Robby and Heather, returned to the Playhouse full-time to help their mother run the business.
+Robby took on the role of artistic director, and Heather assumed the duties of managing director.
+Charlotte, who always selected the plays for each season, died in February 2024, just a few months prior to the start of the Playhouse's 75th Anniversary season.